 To paraphrase Jack Kerouac, there is nowhere to go but everywhere, so we will just keep rolling under the stars.

-I have published four books about our previous travels across Europe with Caravan Kismet and book 5 is on its way.
+I have published books about our previous travels across Europe with Caravan Kismet.
 Recently, Rafting The Zambezi – The River of the Gods was published in the travel anthology Itchy Feet which is now available on Amazon.
 For more details, click here.

 Do You Like Truckin’?